honzi/files/Scripts/ubuntu/16-04/README.md

 1. `sudo apt-get install git`.
 2. `cd ~/Documents` and `git clone https://github.com/honzi/files.git`.
 3. `sh files/Scripts/ubuntu/16.04/configure.sh`.
-Script can be run multiple times, if needed.
+  * Script can be run multiple times, if needed.
+  * If uninstalling a package suggests installing more packages, do not uninstall that package.
+Rerun script after.
-4. Add `manual` to opened `gedit` file and save it.
+4. Add `manual` to opened `gedit` file.
+Save it and close `gedit`.

 ---